srinivashappy/ncss/README.md

 <strong>Hint:</strong>

-Consider to use short namespaces if you provide your CSS to a third party.
+Consider to pick a namespace if you provide your CSS to a third party application.

 Structural classes